GodOfKebab/tls-cert-generator/README.md

 ![](https://badgen.net/docker/pulls/godofkebab/certificate-manager)
 ![](https://badgen.net/docker/size/godofkebab/certificate-manager)

-This repository provides a simple tool with Docker-support to generate TLS certificates for your system.
+This repository provides a simple tool with Docker support to generate TLS certificates for your system.
 It automatically creates a self-signed **Root CA** and issues **server certificates** for hostnames and IP addresses you specify (or all addresses/hostnames discovered on the machine).
 It works on **macOS** and **Linux**, and can run locally or in Docker.